VinniciusC/FWCI-Scopus-project/README.md

 The graphic represents the number of articles in an interval which is defined by the user.
 In the following case, the interval is 0.1 and the attribute is Normalized FWCI.
 ![1](https://user-images.githubusercontent.com/32166287/78833422-3bf95100-79c3-11ea-9730-ab497e3aac2d.png)

 Before using the functions, it is necessary specify the csv path with the data.
-Using the variables file and file2, if there is a second dataset.
+Using the variables _file_ and _file2_, if there is a second dataset.
 Example:
 ```
 file = '/home/user/FWCI-Scopus-project/author1/123456_1_0_2000_0.csv'